-Natural gas—which in the long term is less damaging to our climate than coal—is an important fuel source as we work toward a cleaner energy future.
+Natural gas – less damaging to our climate than coal in the long term – is an important fuel source as we work toward a cleaner energy future.

 However, if produced irresponsibly, it creates serious environmental and health risks, and wastes a valuable energy resource.
-To reduce these impacts, we’re working to make sure oil and gas are produced as safely as possible.
+We're working to make sure oil and gas are produced as safely as possible.

 Why: Uncombusted natural gas is mostly methane, which is much more potent than carbon dioxide.
 Until recently, no one knew how much of it was leaking into the air.

 How: We are leading the effort to measure leaks across the supply chain, which will help us find practical solutions.

 Why: Methane is colorless and odorless, making it hard to detect leaks.
 Emerging data-driven technologies are making the job easier.

 How: As we plan to develop a satellite designed to pinpoint methane emissions, we partner with Google Earth Outreach to find leaks under streets.
 We also created a design challenge for new detection tools.